yuvalmGS/gigaspaces-wiki-jekyll/xap97net/storing-and-retrieving-entries.markdown

 page_id: 63799306
 ---

-{summary}Storing entry in a space, retrieving entry from a space{summary}
+{% summary %}Storing entry in a space, retrieving entry from a space{% endsummary %}

 # Overview